chutsu/papers/deep_learning.md

 - Rosenblatt, Frank (1957), The Perceptron, a perceiving and recognizing automaton.
 Report 85-460-1, Cornell Aeronautical Laboratory.

-- Hubel, D. H., & Wiesel, T. N. (1968).
-Receptive fields and functional architecture of monkey striate cortex.
-The Journal of physiology, 195(1), 215-243.

 - Minsky, M., & Papert, S. (1972).
 Perceptrons: An Introduction to Computational Geometry (2nd Edition with corrections).
 Cambridge: MIT press.

 - Werbos, P. (1974).
 Beyond regression: New Tools for Prediction and Analysis in the Behavioral Sciences.

+- [Hubel, D. and Wiesel, T. (1968).
+Receptive fields and functional architecture of monkey striate cortex.
+Journal of Physiology (London), 195, 215–243.]
+  [HubelWiesel1968]

 - Ivakhnenko, A. G. (1968).
 The group method of data handling-a rival of the method of stochastic approximation.
 Soviet Automatic Control, 13(3), 43-55.